 - The need to exchange media in liquid phase carbon vessels while maintaining a 1000 gpm flow rate

-- The potential need to downsize the remediation system based on reduce flow rates in the future
+- The potential need to downsize the remediation system based on reduced flow rates in the future

 For this project, Carbonair designed a modular 1200 GPM treatment system consisting of twelve 100 GPM liquid phase carbon vessels on a common header.
 Each unit had a duplex bag filter skid and a Carbonair PC13 carbon absorber.
 Carbonair furnished the complete groundwater remediation treatment system, including hose, fittings, headers and valves.
 Carbonair’s field service team installed the system and trained the operating personnel.